 - Substantive changes, as defined by the Southern Association of Colleges and School’s Commission on Colleges (SACS-COC), require approval by the SACS-COC

-Graduate academic changes are changes to a graduate program’s degree requirements or academic policies that affect a student’s pursuit of an existing degree.
+Graduate academic changes are changes to program requirements or academic policies that affect a student’s pursuit of an existing degree or certificate.
 In many cases, academic changes are approved by the graduate dean and do not require further legislation through the Graduate Assembly, UT System, or the Texas Higher Education Coordinating Board (THECB).

 A nonsubstantial academic change is one that affects the degree requirements or academic policies of an individual graduate program while remaining within the minimum requirements of the Graduate School.
 Some examples of graduate academic changes are:

-- changing the course requirements for an individual degree program;
+- changing the course requirements for an individual degree or certificate;

 - adding, deleting, or changing master’s degree options; and